A symmetric $p$-adic symbol for triples of modular forms: Algorithmic methods

-\begin{rmk} In the case where the eigenvalue $\sigma$ has multiplicity $r$ greater than one, the eigenspace associated to $\sigma$ will contain eigenforms other than the one we are projecting on.
-The method we are presenting here will thus not work because the projector $e_{\text{slope }\sigma}$ over the space of slope $\sigma$ is not a multiple of $e_{f_{\sigma}}$ anymore.
-In this case, one needs to use the last $r$ rows of $P$ and the other Hecke operators in order to find a system of equations to solve and obtain $\lambda_{f_{\sigma}}(H)$.
+\begin{rmk} In the case where the eigenvalue $\mu$ has multiplicity $r$ greater than one, the generalised eigenspace associated to $\mu$ will contain generalised eigenforms other than the one we are projecting on.
+The method we presented here will thus not work because the projection $e_{\text{eigenspace }\mu}$ over $\mu$-eigenspace is not equal to $e_{f_{\mu}}$ anymore.
+In this case, one needs to use the last $r$ rows of $Q$ and the other Hecke operators in order to find a system of equations to solve and obtain $\lambda_{f_{\mu}}(H)$.